 Lenders offer this loan, especially, to immigrants and refugees.
 The only requirement is that you have to repay the loan on time, and have enough financial credibility.
 Usually, this program offers Term Loans and Line of Credit, ranging from $75,000 - $500,000.

-Grant For Business Owned By The Minority
+Grant For Businesses Owned By The Minorities

 If these funding options don't solve the financial problems, then grants might help you.
 With a grant, an owner is not obligated to repay the money.
 But grants have to be consumed in a restricted manner; an owner doesn’t have liberty.
 Some commonly used grants are: